Chris Rumph II

-Early life and high school
+Early life

 Rumph moved often during his early life due his father's career as a football coach.
 He moved to Gainesville, Florida and transferred to Buchholz High School before his sophomore year.
 As a senior, he was named first-team All-State and the Big School Player of the Year by The Gainesville Sun after recording 105 tackles, 23 tackles for loss, 18 sacks, two blocked punts, one interception and two fumble recoveries.
 Rumph committed to play college football at Duke over offers from UCF, Vanderbilt, and Appalachian State.

 College career

 Rumph redshirted his true freshman season.
 As a redshirt freshman, he recorded 25 tackles, 8.0 tackles for loss, 3.0 sacks, one fumble recovery, and one pass broken up and was named a freshman All-American by USA Today.
 Rumph posted 47 tackles, 13.5 tackles for loss, 6.5 sacks, three pass breakups, 11 quarterback hurries and one forced fumble and was named third-team All-Atlantic Coast Conference (ACC) and First-team All-America by Pro Football Focus and Second-team All-America by Sports Illustrated.